dankamongmen/notcurses/CONTRIBUTING.md

 unit tests, as well.
 Wrappers in a new language absolutely must have at least some superficial tests (it is not necessary to deeply test the underlying functionality in each language).
-Adding a wrapper implies that you're prepare to maintain that wrapper; if you can't maintain it, the wrapper will likely be removed.
+Adding a wrapper implies that you're prepared to maintain that wrapper; if you can't maintain it, the wrapper will likely be removed.

 Escape sequences available from terminfo must not be hard-coded.
 Routines must